eformat/acm-gitops-ocp/README.md

   - sushy to emulate bare metal on libvirt
   - sealed secrets for bmc, pull secrets
   - nmstate for bm host configuration
-  - cluster domain - dns setup externally
+  - cluster domain - dns setup in libvirt (for install) and externally (for access)

 - Install Assisted Service Provisioning config